Zero Trust Network Architecture Roadmap: Steps to Creating Your Strategy

 At TNC, our unique position in the market allows us to get right to the core of what your business needs, helping you build a strategy to move forward.

-While ZTNA is just a concept, there are a number of key components to review.
-Everything in the path between user and application has to be considered including:
+While ZTNA is just a concept, there are several key components to review.
+Everything in the path between user and application must be considered including:

 Endpoint